Chatnik

 llm-chat -i=yoda1 --prompt=@Yoda hi who are you

 # Hmmm.
 Yoda, I am.
 Jedi Master, wise and old.
-Help you, I can.
+Guide you, I will.
+Hmmm.
+Ask, you must.
+Answers, I have.
 Yes, hmmm.

 - Continue the conversation with "yoda1":